wiredviews/nginx-self-signed-proxy/README.md

 Nginx reverse proxy with self-signed SSL cert
 ============

 1. Build the nginx container with a self-signed ssl certificate with a lifetime of ten years.

+From the project root:

 ```bash
 cd nginx